ballerina-platform/ballerina-lang/stdlib/jdbc/src/main/ballerina/src/java.jdbc/Module.md

 creating tables and executing stored procedures.
 It also supports selecting, inserting, deleting, updating, and batch updating data.
 Samples for these operations can be found below.

->**Note:** The default thread pool size used in the JDBC client module is number of processers available * 2.
-You can configure the thread pool size by using the `BALLERINA_MAX_POOL_SIZE` environment variable.

 ## Samples

 ### Creating a client